 Kristina Rochelle Marketing Assistant

-Sponsored by Catalyst Housing Association, Kristina is our Admin and Marketing Trainee.
+Sponsored by Catalyst Housing Association, Kristina is our Marketing Trainee.
 With a passion for all things design, she undertakes many creative aspects of the business including creating content for social media, graphic design and photography of the Goldfinger products and commercial fit-outs as well as helping with and learning administrative duties.
 Kristina is keen to develop her skills in these fields and Goldfinger Factory has provided the perfect learning platform to help her pursue her future career.